oonn22/Cryptocurrency-Wallet/README.md

 # Cryptocurrency-Wallet
-A cross platform web application for interacting with a cryptocurrency
+A cross platform web application for interacting with a to be released cryptocurrency.

 # Page
 Try it out at https://oonn22.github.io/Cryptocurrency-Wallet/